AndyWangSFU/AC215_TBD_1/README.md

 * Run Vertex AI jobs and deploy the ntire workflow (data processing, model training, api).
 An example is [here](https://github.com/AndyWangSFU/AC215_TBD_1/actions/runs/7174803073/job/19536935796)

 ---

-## NOTE

-**DO NOT KEEP YOUR GCP INSTANCES RUNNING**

-Once you are done with taking screenshots for the milestone bring them down.